Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 - On it, you will find information on every pre-med-related topic, as well as the resources to help meet your needs/goals.

-- For example, information on taking a gap year between undergrad and medical school, international volunteering, extracurricular clubs, and much more.
+- For example, this includes information on taking a gap year between undergrad and medical school, international volunteering, extracurricular clubs, and much more.

 Penn offers pre-health advising to students through its career services program.